3dcitydb/3dcitydb-docs/source/impexp/preferences/kml-collada-gltf-export.rst

 Experimenting will be required in most cases for a fine-tuning of the export parameters.
 However, some rules apply for almost all cases:

 -     kmz format use is recommended when the files will be accessed over a network and the selected display form is *Footprint*, *Extruded*, or *Geometry.* In case of glTF-export, only kml format is allowed.

 -     Visibility values for the different display forms should be increased in steps of around one third of the tile side length.

 -     Visibility from 0 pixels (always visible) should be avoided, especially for large or complex exports, because otherwise the Earth browser will immediately load all data at once since it all must be visible.

 -     Tile side length (whether tiling is *automatic* or *manual*) should be chosen so that the resulting tile files are smaller than 10MB.
       When single files are bigger than that Google Earth gets unresponsive.
 For densely urbanized areas, where many placemarks are crimped together a tile side length value between 50 and 100m should be used.

 -     When not exporting in the *COLLADA/glTF* display form, files will seldom reach this 10MB size, but Earth browser will also become unresponsive if the file loaded contains a lot of polygons, so do not use too large tiles for *footprint*, *extruded* or *geometry* exports even if the resulting files are comparatively small.

 -     Do not choose too small tile sizes, many of them may become visible at the same time and render the tiling advantage useless.

 -     Using texture atlas generation when producing *COLLADA/glTF* display form exports always results in faster model loading times.

 -     From all texture atlas generating algorithms, *BASIC* is the fastest (shortest generation time), *TPIM* the most efficient (highest used area/total atlas size ratio).

 -     Texture images can often be scaled down to 0.2 - 0.5 without
       noticeable quality loss.
 This depends, of course, on the quality of the original textures.

 -     Highlighting puts the same polygons twice in the resulting export files, one for the buildings themselves, one for their highlighting.
 This has a negative impact on the viewing performance.
 The more complex the buildings are the worse the impact.
 When highlighting is enabled for exports based on a CityGML LoD3 or higher Google Earth may become quite slow.

 -     If you want to use the 3DCityDB-Web-Map-Client to visualize the exported datasets, options for creating highlighting geometries should not be chosen, since the highlighting functionality is already well-supported by the 3DCityDB-Web-Map-Client which requires no extra highlighting geometries.

 -     The 3DCityDB-Web-Map-Client allows for on-the-fly activating and deactivating shadow visualization of 3D objects exported in the glTF format.
 However, this functionality is currently not available when viewing KML models exported in the *Footprint*, *Extruded*, and *Geometry* display forms.

 -     Balloon generation is slightly more efficient when a single template file is applied for all exported objects.

 -     When exporting in the *Footprint* or *Extruded* display forms, the *altitude/terrain* settings will be silently ignored by the KML/COLLADA/glTF-Exporter which will instead internally applies the appropriate altitude models to the exported objects to ensure that they will be properly placed on the ground in Earth browsers.
       However, when exporting in the *Geometry* or *COLLADA/glTF* display forms, the *altitude/terrain* settings must be properly adapted regarding the Earth browsers to be used.

 -     In most cases, the combination of the *relative* altitude mode with the *Move each object to bottom height* *0* altitude offset allows for a proper grounding and displaying of the objects in Earth browsers.
 However, when using the Cesium-based 3DCityDB-Web-Map-Client, its default WGS84 ellipsoid terrain model must be activated.

 -     When using the *absolute* z-coordinates and displaying the exported datasets together with terrain layer in Google Earth, you need to choose the following combination of settings, should you have a valid Goole Elevation API key: *absolute* altitude mode, *generic attribute “GE_LoDn_zOffset”,* and *call Google's elevation API when no data is available*.

-.. |image116| image:: ../../media/image126.png
-   :width: 4.72441in
-   :height: 7.21316in

-.. |image117| image:: ../../media/image127.png
-   :width: 5.6036in
-   :height: 3.46387in

-.. |image118| image:: ../../media/image128.png
-   :width: 5.27928in
-   :height: 3.65766in

-.. |image119| image:: ../../media/image129.png
-   :width: 4.72441in
-   :height: 7.21316in

-.. |image120| image:: ../../media/image130.png
-   :width: 4.72441in
-   :height: 3.02775in

-.. |image121| image:: ../../media/image131.png
-   :width: 4.72441in
-   :height: 3.02566in

-.. |image122| image:: ../../media/image132.png
-   :width: 4.72441in
-   :height: 2.96265in

-.. |image123| image:: ../../media/image133.png
-   :width: 5.41339in
-   :height: 3.96337in

-.. |Pergamonmuseum_2| image:: ../../media/image134.png
-   :width: 5.88696in
-   :height: 5.53913in

-.. |image125| image:: ../../media/image135.png
-   :width: 5.9384in
-   :height: 5.69565in

-.. |image126| image:: ../../media/image136.png
-   :width: 5.41339in
-   :height: 3.96337in

-.. |kirche_relative| image:: ../../media/image137.jpeg
-   :width: 5.42019in
-   :height: 4.34587in

-.. |kirche_relative_points| image:: ../../media/image138.jpeg
-   :width: 5.90551in
-   :height: 4.48856in

-.. |kirche_absolute_without_grounding| image:: ../../media/image139.png
-   :width: 5.90551in
-   :height: 3.75926in

-.. |kirche_absolute_without_grounding| image:: ../../media/image140.jpeg
-   :width: 5.90551in
-   :height: 3.75926in